ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

   that would allow the user to compute the root hash from the leaf's value.
 - Whenever the Transparency Log serves a consistency proof, the user is expected to have retained the head values of the full subtrees of the previous version of the log.
-The Log provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from their retained values.
+The Transparency Log provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from their retained values.